-Quality of Service Networking Routers and switches can provide Quality of Service networking features that allow administrators to establish data traffic priorities.
-QoS options are useful when optimal performance is critical, such as with a telephony or data communications network.
-During congestion, QoS network settings will automatically give precedence to mission-critical services.
+Quality of Service Networking Quality of Service networking capabilities on routers and switches enable administrators to set data traffic priorities.
+When optimal performance is required, such as in a telephony or data communications network, QoS choices are useful.
+During times of congestion, QoS network settings will prioritise mission-critical services.
 The quality of service of a […]

 Learn how bandwidth in networking refers to the amount of